svenschaefer/diff-journal/README.md

 ---

-## Status
+## Project Status

-This project is in an **early stage**.
+This project is currently in a **productive but evolving state**:

-- API is not yet stable
+- core semantics are implemented and stable
+- APIs may still evolve
-- no guarantees on backward compatibility
+- backward compatibility is not yet guaranteed
-- feedback and iteration expected
+- feedback and iteration are expected

 ---